-- Area of Greatest Need – North American Ministries: Sisters of the Divine Savior use their ministerial gifts to serve vulnerable populations of all ages throughout the United States.
-Our sisters respond to the greatest needs of God’s people through education, health care, and justice and peace initiatives.
+- Area of Greatest Need – North American Ministries: Across the United States, our sisters respond to the greatest needs of God’s most vulnerable people of all ages through education, health care, and justice and peace initiatives.
 Your faithful support helps make these life-giving ministries possible.

-- Pastoral Care: Many of our sisters who have retired from full-time service in education, social work and health care embrace the privilege of pastoral caregiving.
-They’re answering a call from God to restore hope, faith and love to the hearts of people who are hurting.
+- Pastoral Care: Many of our sisters who have retired from full-time ministry in education, social work and health care embrace the privilege of pastoral caregiving.
+We’re answering a call from God to restore hope, faith and love to the hearts of people who are hurting.
 Whether comforting the sick, offering grief support, or visiting prisoners, our sisters are the face of Christ to people in need.

-- Stop Human Trafficking: We are committed to raising awareness about modern-day slavery, restoring wholeness to individuals rescued from enslavement, and advocating for stronger laws and enforcement to help abolish human trafficking.
+- Stop Human Trafficking: We are committed to raising awareness about modern-day slavery, restoring wholeness to victims rescued from enslavement, and advocating for stronger laws and enforcement to help abolish human trafficking.
 Your contribution will help to ensure justice for survivors of this widespread assault on human dignity.

-- Formation/New Membership: The Sisters of the Divine Savior Formation Program provides rich experiences to help each woman decide if a life of service as a vowed member of our congregation is the best expression of her call to faith.
-Dedicating your gift for the formation of new members will provide resources needed to nurture the seeds of ministerial service.
+- Formation/New Membership: Our Salvatorian Formation Program provides rich experiences to help each woman decide if a life of service as a vowed member of our congregation is the best expression of her call to faith.
+Designating your gift for the formation of new members will provide resources needed to nurture the seeds of service in our Savior’s name.

-- Pakistan Center for Holistic Education: In 1997, Sisters of the Divine Savior from Sri Lanka founded a mission in Youhannabad, where they opened the Salvatorian Center for Holistic Education in a former monastery.
+- Pakistan Center for Holistic Education: In 1997, Sisters of the Divine Savior from Sri Lanka founded a mission in Youhanabad, where they opened the Salvatorian Center for Holistic Education in a former monastery.
 The center offers a two-year training program in home economics for girls and women to learn how to run a household and manage finances.
 They also receive training as seamstresses and beauticians, both in high demand in Pakistan.
 For Christian and Muslim women, the center creates a path to a better quality of life for themselves and their families.

 - The Salvatorian School in the Democratic Republic of the Congo opened in 2002.
 Today, the kindergarten has five classrooms with 350 children.
 Over the last 12 years, the school has added primary grades in 13 classrooms with 890 children.
 It also serves 458 secondary-level students through grade 12.